MiHarsh/AUTOVSB/README.md

 These are the prerequisites required to run this application:

 - npm
-- android app - AUTOVSB
+- android app - AUTOVSB (apk present in this repository)

 **Note** - Issues regarding app?
 [Read this out](https://github.com/MiHarsh/AUTOVSB/wiki/AUTOVSB-APP)